se3ya/MoreBrutalLC-Plus/MoreBrutalLethalCompany/README.md

 ![Notes](https://i.imgur.com/YqG3gKf.png)

-- Modpack size: 3.2 GB
+- **Modpack size**: 3.4 GB
-- Stutters: Try turning off V-Sync in game settings...
-If that doesn't work, join our [Discord Server](https://discord.gg/Z9rUwTtUpx).
+- If you have stutters, try turning off V-Sync, uncapping FPS in game settings, going to config section and search for _LCUltrawide Community_ config and changing value 720 to 0.
+If that doesn't fix the problem, join our and tell about your problem [Discord Server](https://discord.gg/Z9rUwTtUpx).
-- High RAM Usage: Try removing some moons you don’t like.
+- If you have high RAM usage, try removing some moons you don’t like.
-- Epilepsy Warning: Disable Rapid Lights in `ghostCodes.Setup - Effects/Sound` config.
+- **Epilepsy Warning**: Disable Rapid Lights in `ghostCodes.Setup - Effects/Sound` config.

 ---